Homepage

 Please contact the Benefits Centre three months before the date you want payments to start.

 Your pension will be deposited directly into your Canadian bank account on the first bank business day of each month.
-If you live outside Canada, cheques will be mailed to you.
+If you live outside of Canada, please coordinate with your international bank in regard to their processing schedule for foreign wire transfers.

 As a retired member, you may be eligible to join the pensioner health and dental plans as long as you remain eligible for provincial health coverage.
 To be considered retired from the United Church, you must be receiving a monthly pension paid directly from the United Church’s pension fund.